UWFTeaching/STA6246/README.md

-## Welcome to STA6856 Time Series Analysis!
+## Welcome to STA6246 Design and Analysis of Experiments